Brendan Loughnane: Background

-Born in Manchester, England and growing up in Withington, Brendan attended The Barlow RC High School in Didsbury as an energetic, athletic, and football-loving teenager.
-Loughnane grew up around sports, having played football at a junior level for Stockport County F.C..
-He also lived close to Jesse Lingard and would occasionally go to his house to play football.One of his neighbors introduced him to mixed martial arts (MMA) and took him to the gym for training.
+Born in Manchester, England, and growing up in Withington, Brendan attended The Barlow RC High School in Didsbury as an energetic, athletic, and football-loving teenager.
+Loughnane grew up around sports, having played football at a junior level for Stockport County F.C.
+He also lived close to Jesse Lingard and would occasionally go to his house to play football.
+One of his neighbors introduced him to mixed martial arts (MMA) and took him to the gym for training.
 Brendan quickly fell in love with the sport and, after only three months of training, he had his first amateur fight at the age of 18.
 He was thrilled to earn £150 for the fight and celebrated with his friends at a local casino.
 Brendan went on to win his first five amateur fights before turning professional in 2010.
 Although he had recently completed a BTEC in mechanical engineering at North Trafford College, he decided to pursue a career in MMA.
 In order to train, Brendan used a football cage at Platt Fields Park in Fallowfield as a makeshift gym, which attracted the attention of those passing by.

 Mixed martial arts career

 Early career

-Loughnane made his amateur debut in 2008 were he went 5-0 with 4 first round finishes, before making his professional debut in June 2010 at X-Treme Kombat with a second round knockout win over Jordan Desborough.
-He then amassed a record of 6-0 in various regional promotions before going on The Ultimate Fighter.
+Loughnane made his amateur debut in 2008 where he went 5–0 with 4 first round finishes, before making his professional debut in June 2010 at X-Treme Kombat with a second round knockout win over Jordan Desborough.
+He then amassed a record of 6–0 in various regional promotions before going on The Ultimate Fighter.

 The Ultimate Fighter: The Smashes

 Loughnane appeared on The Ultimate Fighter: The Smashes in 2012 joining Team UK in the lightweight bracket after replacing Michael Pastou who suffered an injury in episode two which left him unable to compete.
-Loughnane started the tournament of well with a unanimous decision victory over Patrick Iodice.
+Loughnane started the tournament off well with a unanimous decision victory over Patrick Iodice.
 However he would later lose to Norman Parke via unanimous decision in episode ten.

 Loughnane lost to Mike Wilkinson by unanimous decision on 15 December 2012 at UFC on FX: Sotiropoulos vs. Pearson ultimately missing out on the opportunity to win a UFC contract.